 5. Make It a Living Document

 A team mission statement should be set and reviewed periodically by its team leader and members.
-As teams grow, evolve, and adapt, so should its motivation, purpose, and mission statement.
+As teams grow, evolve, and adapt, so should their motivation, purpose, and mission statement.
 Prior to a periodic review and evaluation, seek feedback and input from your team regarding adjustments that may need to be made.
 Share the most common feedback about possible modifications and empower the team to decide what to do.

 6. Post and Share

 Ensure that the mission statement is shared with all team members.
 Post it in a visible area where it can be referenced often.
 When the statement is public, the team is more likely to hold themselves to these posted goals and expectations..
 Share the statement with other cross-functional teams or departments to create greater transparency and understanding of how your team will work to add value to the business.